bensoille/aws-bastion-setup-existing-vpc/README.md

 - git *2.25.1*

 ## Quick start

+### One command fits all
 Run `scenario.sh` script and setup everything at once :

 **./scenario.sh \<VPC ID\> \<subnet ID\> \<region\> \<keypair name\>**
 With :
-- VPC ID : the existing VPC to deploy to
+- *VPC ID* : the existing VPC to deploy to
-- subnet ID : the existing VPC's subnet to deploy to
+- *subnet ID* : the existing VPC's subnet to deploy to
-- region : the AWS region to deploy to
+- *region* : the AWS region to deploy to
-- keypair name : the name of existing keypair to use for connection
+- *keypair name* : the name of existing keypair to use for connection

 Example :
 ```shell
 ./scenario.sh 'vpc-89fd88f4' 'subnet-2f5f0749' 'us-east-1' 'ben'
 ```
+### ssh service monitoring
+In addition, a `ssh-bastion-down` *Cloudwatch* alarm is set up.
+This alarm is based on `ssh-status` data source, which is fed by a cron script installed on bastion host.

 ## How to
 > These steps are done by `scenario.sh` and explained only for convenience